+G16x=x16+x12+x5+1

 The CRC shall be calculated for transmission using the following algorithm:

-Let be the polynomial representing the sequence of bits for which the checksum is to be computed.
+Let asd be the polynomial representing the sequence of bits for which the checksum is to be computed.

-Multiply M(x) by x16, giving the polynomial .
+Multiply M(x) by x16, giving the polynomial x16×Mx.

-Divide modulo 2 by the generator polynomial, G16(x), to obtain the remainder polynomial, .
+Divide x16×M(x)modulo 2 by the generator polynomial, G16(x), to obtain the remainder polynomial, .

 The CRC field is given by the coefficients of the remainder polynomial, R(x).